moq-wg/moq-transport/draft-moq-terminology.md

 ## Decoding
 The peer reassembles IP packets into containers, then fragments, and finally the encoded bitstream.
-This may not be a full reconstruction depending on the loss semantics of the protcol.
+This may not be a full reconstruction depending on the loss semantics of the protocol.
 The reassembled encoded bitstream is decoded and rendered.